NREL/HPC/docs/Documentation/Managing_Data/Transferring_Files/globus.md

 Online](https://www.globus.org) website or via the [CLI](https://docs.globus.org/cli/)
 (command line interface).

+!!! warning "Important"
+    It is strongly recommended to compress multiple files into a single archive (tar.gz, zip) before transferring data with Globus.

+    To compress a directory:
+    ```
+    tar -czvf filename.tar.gz /path/to/dir
+    ```
+    To extract an archive:
+    ```
+    tar -xzvf filename.tar.gz
+    ```

 ??? abstract "Globus Online"
     Globus Online is a hosted service that allows you to use a browser to transfer files between trusted sites called "endpoints".
 To use it, the Globus software